-The Sinus Node — or Keith-Flack node — is the structure of the cardiac conduction system where the electrical impulse that triggers the heart beat is normally originated (See Sinusal Rhythm).
+The sinus node — or Keith-Flack node — is the structure of the cardiac conduction system where the electrical impulse that triggers the heart beat is normally originated (read sinusal rhythm).
 It is frequently called the “natural pacemaker of the heart”.

-Its morphology is fusiform and it is located in the high posterolateral wall of the right atrium, under the orifice of the superior vena cava (see Cardiac Conduction System).
+Its morphology is fusiform and it is located in the high posterolateral wall of the right atrium, under the orifice of the superior vena cava (read cardiac conduction system).

-Sinus Pause is one of the abnormalities included in the Sick Sinus Syndromes.
-It is caused by the absence of electrical impulse generation in the Sinus Node.
+Sinus pause is one of the abnormalities included in the sick sinus syndrome.
+It is caused by the absence of electrical impulse generation in the sinus node.

-Unlike Sinoatrial Block, previous PP intervals in the Sinus Pause are regular and the PP interval that includes the pause is less than twice the previous intervals — the following P wave appears out of the regular cycle.
+Unlike sinoatrial block, previous P-P intervals in the sinus pause are regular and the P-P interval that includes the pause is less than twice the previous P-P intervals — the following P wave appears out of the regular cycle.

 Previous P-P intervals are regulars (1.24 sec), pause (red) of 2.12 sec, less than twice the previous intervals.

-There is no clear consensus on when should the Sinus Pause be considered as pathological.
-Sinus Pauses longer than 2 seconds in duration are frequently found on Holters without associated symptoms, not necessarily meaning Sick Sinus Disease.
+There is no clear consensus on when should the sinus pause be considered as pathological.
+Sinus pauses longer than 2 seconds in duration are frequently found on Holters EKG without associated symptoms, not necessarily meaning sick sinus syndrome.
 Correlation of symptoms with EKG findings is important.

-Generally speaking, Sinus Pauses longer than 3 seconds in duration are considered suggestive of Sick Sinus Disease.
+Generally speaking, sinus pauses longer than 3 seconds in duration are considered suggestive of sick sinus syndrome.
 Diagnosis should be verified with other medical analysis.

-- Second degree SA Block, type I: The P-P interval progressively shortens — similar to RR intervals in 2nd-degree AV Block Type I (Wenckebach) — until a longer P-P interval appears (which contains the blocked impulse).
+- Second degree SA block, type I: The P-P interval progressively shortens — similar to R-R intervals in 2nd-degree AV block type I (Wenckebach phenomenon) — until a longer P-P interval appears (which contains the blocked impulse).
 The longest P-P interval is shorter than the sum of two consecutive intervals.

-- Third degree SA Block: It could be described as the absence of P waves, but it can’t be confirmed without a previous ECG tracing of the sinus rhythm or a Electrophysiological Evaluation
+- Third degree SA block: It could be described as the absence of P waves, but it can’t be confirmed without a previous EKG tracing of the sinus rhythm or an electrophysiology study.

 Sick Sinus Syndrome and Pacemakers

-Permanent Pacemaker implantation is recommended for patients with relevant, documented symptomatic sinus bradycardia (HR below 40 bpm).
+Permanent pacemaker implantation is recommended for patients with relevant, documented symptomatic sinus bradycardia (heart rate below 40 bpm).

 It is also recommended when symptoms cannot be associated with SSS but there is a high clinical suspicion or when there is no adequate chronotropic response to exercise performance